 There are three types of velocity feedback, each with specific applications and benefits — Announce each rep, velocity target/zones, and the ability to set a velocity loss threshold.
 You can also choose between mean velocity, peak velocity, range of motion, and eccentric tempo for your feedback focus.

-Let’s dive into how you can take advantage of this incredible feature in your training.
+Let’s dive into how you can apply each of these feedback styles in your training.

 Announce each rep